jonike/story_engine/README.md

 " target="_blank"><img src="http://www.storytechnologies.com/wp-content/uploads/2016/11/desert1-small.png"
 alt="StoryTechnologies Scene Browser" width="640" border="10" /></a>

 If you're interested in knowing more about the scene browser take a look at this article: [Interactive Scene Browser for Stories](http://www.storytechnologies.com/2016/10/interactive-scene-browser-for-stories/).
+You can also checkout the [StoryTechnologies YouTube channel](https://www.youtube.com/channel/UCd1QRCmYP9AVxno-AjZvAyg) for more information.

 ---
 > Create And Share Beautiful Stories